What We Do

 Fund research and management projects that address priority information for webless migratory gamebirds

 Coordinate national monitoring programs for webless migratory game birds

 The Migratory Bird Treaty Act guides what we do.
 Each year hunting regulations are promulgated for all webless migratory game bird species.

 The primary purpose of the Webless Migratory Gamebird Program (WMGBP) is to support activities that will improve management of the 16 species of migratory shore and upland game birds (MSUGBs) in North America.
-The Migratory Shore and Upland Game Bird Support Task Force, organized through the Association of Fish and Wildlife Agencies, developed a set of priority information needs by convening a series of workshops.
+The Migratory Shore and Upland Game Bird Working Group, organized through the Association of Fish and Wildlife Agencies, developed a set of priority information needs by convening a series of workshops.
 Priorities identified at the workshops should be used to guide proposal development and will be used by the review committee to select projects that address these priority information needs.
 The USFWS administers financial assistance awards (grants and cooperative agreements), purchase orders, and contracts on a competitive basis for projects and studies that advance the general scientific community's understanding of MSUGB ecology and management and seeks proposals from interested parties.

 A large component of our Migratory Bird Program centers on the monitoring, research and management of webless migratory game birds (doves, pigeons, woodcock, sandhill cranes, rails, gallinules, coot, moorhen and snipe).
 Strategies were developed for identifying and funding research and management needs for these species.
 These strategies guide project selection through the U.S. Fish & Wildlife Service's Webless Migratory Game Bird Program, which provides the cooperative funding.

 Resources identified in this section include conservation or management plans, funding and harvest strategies, banding assessments, monitoring programs, habitat management guides, and status reports for many of these webless migratory game bird species.